-The bottom line is that runners need to consume carbs, so a no sugar diet is out of the question.
+The bottom line is that runners need to consume carbs, so a no-sugar diet is out of the question.
 But there is a major difference between sugar in a sweet potato compared to eating a bowl of Captain Crunch.

 There are four types of sugar: monosaccharides, disaccharides, lactose, and polysaccharides.

-How to reduce sugar intake is to focus on cutting out disaccharides sucrose (glucose and fructose) like table sugar and items like cookies, cakes, and foods with high-fructose corn syrup.
+Reducing sugar intake is to focus on cutting out disaccharides sucrose (glucose and fructose) like table sugar and items like cookies, cakes, and foods with high-fructose corn syrup.

-Allow for sugar sources to come from simple carbs like potatoes, grains and fresh fruits.
+Allow for sugar sources to come from simple carbs like potatoes, grains, and fresh fruits.

 Those who have a love affair with sugar can also try these tips to reduce sugar intake.